The Obstacle Course

 Prepare for Blended Learning

-- Plan accordingly, this project is designed to be run over multiple sessions.
+- Plan accordingly, this project is designed to be completed over multiple sessions.

-- Make sure to watch the lesson video on this page.
+- Watch the lesson video on this page.

-- Read through the student material for this lesson via the link on this page, or in the SPIKE App.
+- Read through the pupil material for this lesson in the SPIKE App or via the link on this page.

 - Providing various methods of virtual collaboration.
 Here are some examples:

-- In this lesson, your students will apply what they've already learned about potential and kinetic energy.
-They'll follow the Engineering Design Process to complete an open-ended project where they'll create an obstacle course demonstrating their comprehension of these concepts.
+- In this lesson, your pupils will apply what they have already learned about potential and kinetic energy.
+They will follow the Engineering Design Process to complete an open-ended project where they will create an obstacle course to demonstrate their comprehension of these concepts.